dbt Support

 Import Manifest

-Bulk-import mappings from your dbt project's manifest.json:
+Bulk-import mappings and macros from your dbt project's manifest.json:

 - Click the Import button (upload icon) in the panel header